kevnnty/KinBot-Voice-Assistantt/README.md

 2. **Question Matching**:

    - The transcribed text is normalized and matched against known questions
-   - Both exact and partial matching are supported

 3. **Answer Generation**:

    - Pre-defined answers are retrieved based on matched questions
-   - A default response is provided if no match is found

 4. **Text-to-Speech**:
-   - The answer is converted to speech using gTTS with Kinyarwanda language
+   - The answer is converted to speech using
    - The audio response is played back

 ## Extending the System

 To add more questions and answers:

-1. Edit the `get_qa_pairs()` function in `main.py`
+1. Edit the `qa_dictionary` function in `nlp/matcher.py`
 2. Add new question-answer pairs to the dictionary
 3. Use lowercase for questions to improve matching

 ## Limitations

-- KinyaWhisper has limited accuracy for certain dialects and accents
+- KinyaWhisper is a very minimal model and has limited accuracy for certain dialects and accents
-- The NLP matching is simple and may not handle complex variations
+- The NLP matching is very simple and may not handle any complex variations
 - gTTS for Kinyarwanda has some pronunciation limitations

 ## Future Improvements